NOAA-GFDL/fre-cli/fre/pp/README.md

 ### **Tests**

-To `fre pp` tests, return to root directory of the fre-cli repo and call just those tests with
+To run `fre pp` tests, return to root directory of the fre-cli repo and call just those tests with

     python -m pytest fre/pp/tests/[test script.py]